HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ## 6.1.
 Theme Overlays
 There are times that you need to change the theme but only in a fraction of your view hierarchy.
-For that, there is the Theme Overlay Technic.
+For that, there is the Themes Overlays technic.
 This topic was already covered in [my previous post](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography#overlays).

 Here is an excerpt: